MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/network/reference.md

 ### Capture screenshots during page load

-Capture screenshots to analyze what displays for users while waiting for your page to load.
+You can capture screenshots to analyze what's displayed for users while waiting for your page to load.

 To enable screenshots: